MiaTothova/Mission-of-Faith/README.md

 * Gallery page, where the user can see a collage of images of its members, taken from past events.
 * Contact Us, which takes the user to a form that can be filled out if he/she wishes to make contact.
 But also provides the address and phone number which allows the user to initiate the first contact.
 * Footer, which contains links to the church's social media accounts, where the user can learn more or use that as a means of contact also.
+* The use of media queries allows for responsiveness on different screen sizes.

 ### The Skeleton